Deep RL 10 Model-based Reinforcement Learning

 How to deal with it?
 Same as how DAgger deals with distribution shift in imitation learning, we just need to make sure that the training data comes from the current dynamics (current policy).
 These lead to the first practical model-based RL algorithm:

-- plan through \(f_{\theta}(s,a)\) to choose actions.
+to minimize - plan through

-- execute those actions and add the resulting transitions \(\{ (s_j, a_j, s'_j) \}\) to \(\mathcal{D}\).
-Go to step 2.
+to choose actions. - execute those actions and add the resulting transitions

 However, even though the data is updating based on the learned dynamics, as long as we are replanning, it will always induce a new trajectory distribution which will be a little different from the previous distribution.
 In another word, the distribution shift will always exist.
-Therefore, as we plan through \(f_{\theta}(s,a)\), the actual trajectory will gradually deviate from the predicted trajectory which will lead to bad actions.
+Therefore, as we plan through

 We can improve this algorithm by only execute the first planned action, and observe the next state that this action leads to, and then replan start from that state. and then take the first action etc. In a word, at each step, we only take the first planned action and observe the state and then replan from there.
 Because at each time step, we always take the action based on the actual state, this is more reliable than executing the whole plan actions all in one go.
 The algorithm is

-- plan through \(f_{\theta}(s,a)\) to choose actions.
+to minimize - plan through

-- execute the first planned action and add the resulting transition \((s, a, s)\) to \(\mathcal{D}\).
+to .
 If reach the predefined maximal number of planning steps, go to step 2; else, Go to step 3.

 This algorithm is call Model Predictive Control or MPC.
 Replanning at each time step can drastically increase the computation load, so people sometimes choose to shorten the time horizon of the trajectory.
 While this might lead to a decrease in the quality of actions, since we are constantly replanning, we can take the cost that individual plans is less perfect.

-2 Uncertainty-Aware Model-based RL
+2 Uncertainty-Aware Model-based RLPermalink

 Since we plan actions replying on the fitted dynamics, whether or not the dynamics is a good representation of the world is crucial.
 When we use high capacity model like neural networks, we usually need to feed it with a lot of data in order to get a good fit.
 But in model-based RL, we usually don’t have a lot of data at the beginning, in fact, we can only have some bad data (generated by running some random policy), and then if we use neural network to fit the dynamics, it will overfit the data, and not have a good representation of the good part of the world.
 This will lead the algorithm to take bad actions, which can lead to bad states, which can then lead to neural net dynamics trained only on trajectories and thus it’s predictions on good states in unreliable, which again lead to algorithm to take bad actions…… This seems to be a chicken-and-egg problem, but if you think about it, the origin is that planning on unconfident state prediction can lead to bad actions.